 We envision a world that is accountable for past harms including slavery, colonialism, genocide, and other material and moral abuses.
 These past harms create the present conditions in which we live and impact our future.
-We envision a world where reconciliation is possible because racism is no more.
+We seek to create a world where reconciliation is possible because racism is no more.

-We uplift faith-based, healing and ethically centered frameworks that demand accountability to the history and current world created by slavery.
-We aim to create a culture of reparations that emerges from spiritual practice, transformative education and action.
+We uplift faith-based and ethically-centered frameworks that demand accountability for the history and current world conditions that slavery, colonialism, genocide, and other material and moral abuses created.
+We have set out to create a culture of reparations that emerges from spiritual practice, transformative education, and action.

-In 2017, the Truth Telling Project, Restorative Justice for Oakland Youth and Fellowship of Reconciliation began thinking about reparations as a way to accomplish racial healing and justice.
-This effort was led by Senior Bayard Rustin Fellow, Dr. David Ragland, International Fellowship of Reconciliation (IFOR) International Coordinator the Reverend Lucas Johnson, and Chrissi Jackson, Co-founder and former Co-Director of the Truth Telling Project.
-The campaign was titled, “FOR National Grassroots Truth and Reparations Campaign,” and with the Truth Telling Project we emphasized the need to speak and hear the truth about the original sins of genocide, slavery, and post-slavery forms of systemic racism.
-Arguing that reparations is the midpoint between truth and reconciliation, we have engaged in interfaith consciousness raising about the need for reparations.
-We have reached out to leaders of faith organizations, healing organizations, and social justice organizations.
-As well as critical reflection and consciousness-raising, our end goal is for white-dominated organizations to form reparative relationships with Black-led grassroots organizations that will define what reparations looks like for them.
+In 2017, The Truth Telling Project, Restorative Justice for Oakland Youth and Fellowship of Reconciliation began thinking about reparations as a way to accomplish racial healing and justice.
+This effort was led by Senior Bayard Rustin Fellow, Dr. David Ragland, International Fellowship of Reconciliation (IFOR) International Coordinator Reverend Lucas Johnson, and Chrissi Jackson, Co-founder and former Co-Director of the Truth Telling Project.
+Together they created the “FOR National Grassroots Truth and Reparations Campaign," a program that, with the Truth Telling Project, emphasized the need to speak and hear the truth about the original sins of genocide, slavery, and post-slavery forms of systemic racism.
+The Grassroots Reparations Campaign, which is who we are today, incepted in 2019.
+Arguing that reparations is the midpoint between truth and reconciliation, we engage in interfaith consciousness raising about the need for reparations and have built a coalition of leaders from congregations, faith-based organizations, and ethically-centered organizations.
+Our ultimate goal, in addition to encouraging critical reflection, is for white-dominated organizations to form reparative relationships with Black-led grassroots organizations that will define what reparations looks like for them.